Gentrifeye

 Live search — immediate access to key resources at all times

-• Residents can stay informed about the latest news and development plans in City Heights.
+• Stay informed on the latest news and development plans in City Heights.

-• Locals can reach out to representatives to voice concerns and advocate for preserving their community’s history and culture.
+• Reach out to representatives to voice concerns and advocate for preserving their community’s history and culture.

 Style Guide